Andr0id88/dotfiles/README.md

 #### Who is it aimed for?
 For the most part myself, but if anyone else see any use of any of this, please feel free to help yourself.
 I am only using i3wm, so if you are a GUI person some of the config files wont be of much use to you.

-## Scripts
+### Scripts
-There are numerous custom scripts located [here](https://github.com/Andr0id88/dotfiles/tree/master/.local/bin/tools), most of the scripts are self explanatory and contains comments.
+There are numerous custom scripts located [here](https://github.com/Andr0id88/dotfiles/tree/master/.local/bin/tools), most of the scripts are self explanatory and contains comments for further explanations.
 Some of the scripts are used for making the dmenu\rofi workflow abit more streamlined, they are all called rofi-?

 ### Github